Oak Cladding Exterior

 How to fix

-Pre-drill and hand nail with stainless steel nails through the face.
-Do not attempt to secret nail through the tongue.
-We do not recommend first or second fix nail guns.
+Pre-drill and hand nail through the face with stainless steel nails.
+Do not attempt to use secret fixings through the tongue.
+Nail guns are not recommended.
+Leave an expansion gap between boards.

 Batten type